nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 #### Launch the pipeline!

-With that done, you’re now ready to run the example Nextflow pipeline.
-Remember the name of the bucket you created?
-You need to set it so that Nextflow can move our input data there and store intermediate and final data.
-Nextflow does not allow you to use the root directory of a bucket as the work directory -- it must be a subdirectory instead.
-Using a subdirectory is also just a good practice.
-If you remember when we wrote our `nextflow.config` file above, you probably noticed it was set there with `workDir`, but it could also be set in the command-line with the `-w` parameter.
-Because it is already in the `nextflow.config` file, we can launch our pipeline with:
+With that done, you’re now ready to run the example Nextflow pipeline:

 ```bash
 $ nextflow run main.nf